 What Is Design Thinking?
-[5 Stages and Advantages]
+Definition and Stages

-Max 6min read
+Max 7min read

 design thinking

-What is Design Thinking?
+What Is Design Thinking?

-The designing thinking starts with customer empathy – a way of understanding the customer’s needs, expectations, problems, and desires by truly resonating with how they feel.
+Design thinking is a person-centered and user-centered approach to product design that promotes problem-solving and innovation.
+Design thinking starts with customer empathy – a way of understanding the customer’s needs, expectations, problems, and desires by genuinely resonating with their feelings.

-Around the same time in Scandinavia, a model called ‘design-by-doing’ came into being where mock sessions and scenarios were used to collaboratively design products from the target users.
+Around the same time in Scandinavia, a model called ‘design-by-doing’ came into being, where mock sessions and scenarios were used to collaboratively design products from the target users.

 Though its application can differ from place to place, design thinking generally proceeds in 5 main stages.
 They are as follows: